ValeriaGart/Libft_42/README.md

 ## But why?..

-Well, that was one of the mandatory projects and now after finishing it i realize how convenient it is using functions you codded yourself from the scratch.
-Knowing how exactly things work and have oportunity to not think of it is agreat privilage.
+Well, that was one of the mandatory projects.
+Now after finishing it i realize how convenient it is using functions you codded yourself from the scratch.
+Knowing how the things exactly work and have an oportunity to not think of it, is a great privilage.
 Especially when it's about dinamic memory allocation, when you have to know how each byte is stored 😵

 # USAGE